Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Experiments

 \section{Experiments}

-\paragraph{Hyperparameters.} We set $\Delta(\rho)=0.01$ for \emph{random 10\% deletion} and $\Delta(\rho)=0.05$ for \emph{classwise deletion}.
-In our auditing experiments (MIA and accuracy on $\mathcal{D}_f$), these values were sufficient to remove an identifiable signal.
-All remaining hyperparameters are selected via a small grid search over a predefined set on a held-out split of $\mathcal{D}_r$.
-Details are in Appendix~\ref{app:hyperparams}; code is in Appendix~\ref{app:code}.

-In this section, we empirically evaluate Block-wise Noisy Fine-Tuning (Block-wise NFT).
-We first compare our method against two common baselines: \emph{retraining from scratch} and a variant of \emph{Noisy Fine-Tuning} in which \emph{the initial clipping is replaced by the discrepancy $\Delta(\rho)$} (NFT).
-We then compare to several empirical unlearning methods using Membership Inference Attack (MIA) auditing.
+We empirically evaluate Block-wise NFT against retraining from scratch and a $\Delta(\rho)$-calibrated NFT baseline, in which \emph{the initial clipping is replaced by the discrepancy $\Delta(\rho)$}, then compare it with empirical unlearning methods using membership inference attack (MIA) auditing.